KynanJones0110/Variant-Watcher/README.md

 Issues - Naming conventions, such as 'Red Line' -> 'RedLine' if present, will skew results.
 Will look at formatting the data prior to user input.
 # To do

 - Add in relevant API calls to pull info in general.
+(Possible just strip out core logic and rework and utilize this as a 90 day datset parser)
 - Add in filter to specify what family/variant you would like to request IOCs on such as
 - Inputting Redline =
 -   Pulls top domains seen in last x days